 After analyzing over 1,100 decisions over the course of a year, the researchers found that when it was time to decide if a prisoner should be granted parole, it wasn’t the crime committed, the length of the sentence, or the ethnicity of the offender that determined prisoner's future.

 Instead, the biggest influence seemed to be the time of day the prisoner stood in front of the judge.
 The prisoners who appeared later in the day were less likely to be released on parole than those who appeared in the morning.

 The judges were not treating prisoners unfairly on purpose.
 They were actually experiencing decision fatigue.
 The mental work required to rule on case after case all day wore each judge down, weakening his ability to make a good decision.

 This resulted in quick decisions that would make it easier for the judge at that moment, which was to deny parole to the prisoners appearing before him.
 Rather than agonizing over decisions, the judges would typically ease their mental strain by resisting change and keeping the prisoners locked up.

-Decision Fatigue in Your Life
+How Decision Fatigue Impacts Your Life

 Decision fatigue explains why you may start to look for shortcuts in your decision making throughout the day.
-You may even decide to give up and do nothing when you are faced with a decision.
+You may even decide to give up and do nothing when faced with a decision.

 For example, you may respond to an email in an angry way rather than taking the time to formulate a thoughtful response.
 You could also end up driving through a fast food restaurant for dinner if you didn't take the time in the morning to plan out your meals.

 This state of decision making routinely warps everyone's judgment.
-It does not discriminate between executives and non-executives, or the rich and the poor.
+It does not discriminate between executives and non-executives or the rich and the poor.